 These funds can be 'topped-up' with additional scholarships for academic acheivement and research potential.
 Some of these awards are allocated by the department based on admissions packages and entry GPAs, whilst others must be applied for, such as Tri-Council awards or Ontario Graduate Scholarships.
 Faculty advisors may also offer additional funds in the form of Graduate Research Assistantships, in which students work on faculty research projects alongside their own studies and research.

 Students in FRAN have been very successful in obtaining large, external awards in recent years.
 This, coupled with the large number of alumni donated awards that the department distributes, means that average graduate student funding has been significantly higher than the minimum amounts referred to above.

-There is a large amount of information on this, and the rest of the University of Guelph's, website, which you can find by following the links below.
-Should you wish to discuss possible funding opportunities, please contact Jennifer Cosentino, our Graduate Program Assistant.
+There is a large amount of information on this which you can find by following the links below.
+Should you wish to discuss possible funding opportunities, please contact Shauna Porter, Graduate Program Assistant.